masato-terai/JSLARF/README.md

 # This is a temporary website, and it may be deleted later.
-# If you wish to keep the presentation slides, please download the HTML file.
+# If you wish to keep the presentation slides, please download the HTML file (The4thJSLARFMeeting_20230701.html).